-This really successful braised fennel recipe is vegan and Gluten Free.
-It's also a great Passover recipe that you can enjoy all year round!
+This tasty braised fennel recipe is vegan and gluten-free.
+It's also a great Passover recipe you can enjoy all year round!

 What is Fennel?

 Fennel is one of nature’s most surprising vegetables.
 The odd-looking love child of onion, celery, and a banzai tree, fennel may look like it was drawn by Dr. Suess, but bite into one, and you’ll get a flavorful shot of sweet anise and licorice, a satisfying crunch, and a healthy dose of Vitamin C, iron, fiber, and potassium.
-Surprisingly, fennel is a vegetable from the carrot family that has a texture similar to crunchy celery.
+Surprisingly, fennel is a vegetable from the carrot family with a texture similar to crunchy celery.
 It can be eaten raw or cooked.
-Raw fennel has a fresh licorice flavor, if you roast or sautee it, it develops a mildly sweet flavor that takes this vegetable to a whole new level.
+Raw fennel has a fresh licorice flavor; if you roast or sautee it, it develops a mildly sweet taste that takes this vegetable to a whole new level.

 - Cut off the fronds.
-You can use the fennel fronds to flavor soups or wash them and add them to your salad
+Wash them.
+You can use the fennel fronds to flavor soups or add them to your salad.

 How to Braise Fennel

 Remove the fronds from the fennel.
-Cut the bulb in half, lengthwise, ad slice each half into 3 pieces
+Cut the bulb in half, lengthwise, and slice each half into three pieces.

-Season well on both sides, and arrange the slices in a large, deep skillet
+Season generously on both sides and arrange the slices in a large, deep skillet.

 Other Fennel Recipes